HIDGlobalDocs/style-guide/docs/a-to-z/w/we.md

 In general, don't use.
 Focus on the customer, and avoid making Microsoft the subject.

-It's OK to use phrasing like *we recommend* if it helps you avoid awkward phrasing like *it's recommended,* but write around it if you can.
+It's OK to use phrasing like *we recommend* if it helps you avoid awkward phrasing like *it's recommended*, but write around it if you can.

 ## Examples